therootcause/largemouth/packstack/README.md

 	3-add-datastore.sh

+This will download the standard Ubuntu datastore for Consumer branch

 ##### Create MySQL database:

 run:

 	4-create-database.sh

-if everything goes well, the instance will go from "BUILD" to "ACTIVE", and the new database can be used.
+If everything goes well, the instance will go from "BUILD" to "ACTIVE", and the new database can be used.